directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-flask.md

 authors:
   - name: Guilherme Souza
     title: Guest Author
+description: Learn how to integrate Directus in your Flask web application.
 ---

 [Flask](https://flask.palletsprojects.com/en/3.0.x/) is a minimal Python framework used to build web applications.
 In this tutorial, you will store, retrieve, and use global metadata, pages, and posts based on a Directus project.